 Collaboration leads to innovation.
 That’s because more minds working together are more likely than single minds working separately to catch mistakes, do things right, and find the best approach.

-Design-build is the collaborative approach to construction.
 Instead of a single team, such as the design team, working on the design with no outside input, you have a design and construction team working together on the project and for the same company.
-That means the construction team can speak up when a design move may cause construction delays or add expenses, for example.

 Easier Communication for Greater Success

-A lot of the above benefits of design-build construction have been touching on this point: Communication is simply better when a single company is responsible for the design and construction of a building.
-And better communication leads to better outcomes in almost every case.
+Many of the benefits of design-build construction revolve around the following point…Communication is better when a single company is responsible for the design and construction of a building.
+And better communication leads to better outcomes.

 Phases of the Design-Build Process

 Design-build construction may be a simpler alternative to the more traditional construction methods, but that doesn’t mean the entire process is simple.
 To be successful with the build-design construction process, you need to break it down into steps.
-That’s exactly what we have done below.
-Here are five key phases of the design-build construction process.

 1. Team Selection

 Phase one of the design-build process involves the future home or building owner finding the right design-build construction company.
-This process may involve interviewing several companies to find one that fits with your vision, desired level of experience, capabilities, and budget.
+This process may involve interviewing several companies to find one that fits your vision, desired level of experience, capabilities, and budget.

 Cost isn’t the only factor here, but it is an important one.
 However, keep in mind that you won’t have a great idea of the cost until you have a more concrete design in hand.
-Also, remember that you often get what you pay for in design-build construction.
-The best companies know what they are worth and charge accordingly.

 2. Pre-construction